 The Rockefeller Foundation awarded to the GISAID Initiative its single largest grant to date, in support of accelerating the advancement of its pathogen data sharing platform.
 The grant aids in the modernization of the platform to further incentivize the global community of data producers to rapidly share data to enable real-time responses and the development of lifesaving countermeasures.
 Rockefeller Foundation

-During the first year of the coronavirus pandemic, GISAID’s global operations and technical development benefited from public in-kind contributions and grants, in addition to generous donations from private and corporate philanthropy.
+During the first year of the coronavirus pandemic, GISAID’s global operations and technical development was made possible by countless volunteers, public in-kind contributions, grants, and generous donations from private and corporate philanthropy.

 GISAID is a partner in the PREDEMICS consortium (Preparedness, Prediction and Prevention of Emerging Zoonotic Viruses with Pandemic Potential using Multidisciplinary Approaches) and leader of WP4 on “Sharing Platforms” to provide software to accommodate the development of databases for three other PREDEMICS viruses: Flaviviruses, Lyssaviruses and Hepeviruses, in addition to Influenza viruses.
 PREDEMICS

 APHL awarded a grant to GISAID under the Enhancing Communication and Information Sharing among International Influenza Networks project, for the development of data-routing technology, enabling GISAID users to provide selected metadata in real-time to other international platforms, advancing the standardization of metadata and the sharing and interpretation of NGS data; and the further development of software for the annotation of phylogenetic trees.
 APHL

 Funding was awarded to GISAID for the enhancement of GISAID’s database application through the Max-Planck-Society and its Max-Planck-Institute for Informatics in Saarbrücken, responsible for the development of GISAID’s EpiFlu™ database v1.0.